 How is Fidelity responding to the rule changes?

-We have heard that many customers want continued access to a money market fund that offers a stable $1 NAV and is not subject to liquidity fees that could be placed on redemptions in certain circumstances, or to gates, which prohibit redemptions in specific situations.
+We clearly heard that many customers want continued access to a money market fund that offers a stable $1 NAV and is not subject to liquidity fees that could be placed on redemptions in certain circumstances, or to gates, which prohibit redemptions in specific situations.

 Also, because we have a wide range of customers with varying needs, we will continue to offer a full suite of money market products, including Treasury, government, prime, and municipal funds, for both retail and institutional investors.